 Training on the SDLMI.
 In 2015, a one-and-one-half day training on the SDLMI led by University of Kansas (KU) researchers and organized by the Paul V. Sherlock Center at RIC was delivered to teachers (n = 40) in districts across the state.
-All trained teachers then implemented the SDLMI in 2015-16 (Shogren et al., in press) and received ongoing coaching, described below.
-As mentioned, in 2016-17, a C-RCT was implemented to examine the differential impacts on student outcomes when exposed to more intensive interventions (see Shogren, Burke, et al., 2018).
-KU researchers conducted an additional one-half day training for approximately half of the teacher sample (selected by random assignment at the district level) on a structured, transition planning curriculum, Whose Future Is It?
-(WF; Wehmeyer & Palmer, 2011).
+All trained teachers then implemented the SDLMI in 2015 to 2016 (Shogren et al., 2019) and received ongoing coaching, described below.
+As mentioned in 2016 to 2017, a C-RCT was implemented to examine the differential impacts on student outcomes when exposed to more intensive interventions (Shogren, Burke, et al., 2018).
+KU researchers conducted an additional one-half day training for approximately half of the teacher sample (selected by random assignment at the district level) on a structured, transition-planning curriculum, WF (Wehmeyer & Palmer, 2011).
 During this year, all teachers continued to implement the SDLMI with coaching supports, and the randomly assigned half of the sample also began implementing WF.
-In the 2017-18 school year, the half of the sample that did not use WF in 2016-17 received training, so that the entire sample of teachers implemented the SDLMI and WF in 2017-18.
+In the 2017 to 2018 school year, the half of the sample that did not use WF in 2016 to 2017 received training, so that the entire sample of teachers implemented the SDLMI and WF in 2017 to 2018.
 No additional SDLMI training was provided, although coaching continued throughout the life of the project, specific to the SDLMI.